 You could see one half of the football pitch from the roof of our block of flats, and my father told me that when Portsmouth had enjoyed a good run in the FA Cup he had been offered huge sums to let people stand on the roof and watch half the game.
 I had no memory of that, so of course it must have happened ‘before the war’.
 In fact, it was probably on February 24th, 1954, when Portsmouth lost 2-1 in a replay to Bolton Wanderers in the fifth round of the Cup.

-My sense of time had a strange consequence: because I couldn’t remember the war, it, must have taken place before the war!
+My sense of time had a strange consequence: because I couldn’t remember the war, it must have taken place before the war!

 I was, in fact, born five years after it came to an end, and the way in which it dominated my narrative ordering of the past invites an obvious question: when and how did I first learn about my parents’ experiences?
 Some philosophers like to use the phrase ‘always already’ to signal their distrust of ‘origins’, to show that, however far back you go, you can’t find anything actually beginning.
 I’m not keen on the idea in general, but it’s certainly true in this case: I always already knew about my parents’ time in occupied Hong Kong!

 My first conscious memory of learning about their wartime experience assumes that knowledge: one day, when I was about 4, I asked my father how long they’d been imprisoned by the Japanese.
 I pictured them in a cell of the kind I’d somehow learnt existed in British prisons, and I couldn’t imagine anyone living in such confinement for more than about a week, so I offered him that possibility.
 He was a gentle man, for all he’d once been Windsor’s most feared young boxer, but any thought of the war stirred up a huge fury.
-He gave me the real figure – three years eight months – and made no attempt to hide his anger at my stupidity.
+He no doubt gave me the real figure – three years eight months – and made no attempt to hide his anger at my stupidity.
 I had failed to understand the length and depth of their suffering.

 So the war, the defining fissure in history, was something I should feel guilty about.